There are a number of common errors that people make when filling in their tax self-assessment forms.

 All taxable income needs to be declared on your return: as well as earnings or pension payments.

-This includes bank account interest – even if it is not very much – or rent from buy-to-let property.
+This includes bank account interest – even if it's not very much – or rent from buy-to-let property.

 5. Ignoring pension contributions